 With all the talk about the importance and future of programming, most readers will be in agreement when I say knowing how to code is an important skill.

-Whether you intend to pursue a career in software or not, being able to code is never a negative.
+Whether you intend to pursue a career in software or not, being able to code is never negative.
 That being said, for a lot of aspiring coders, the first step more often than not tends to be the most mysterious.
 So where should a beginner start his coding journey?

-C++ if you haven’t guessed, was an upgrade to C, designed with the same intentions that C was – to gain features that were unavailable in C. So on, as newer requirements cam along so did newer languages to fulfill those requirements but the one thing that connected all of them owing to the incremental increase in requirements is that most of them tried to keep their syntax similar to their predecessor.
+C++ if you haven’t guessed, was an upgrade to C, designed with the same intentions that C was – to gain features that were unavailable in C. So on, as newer requirements came along so did newer languages to fulfill those requirements but the one thing that connected all of them owing to the incremental increase in requirements is that most of them tried to keep their syntax similar to their predecessor.

-That being said, the first language that most beginners are recommended is the first true modern language – C. Most of the languages used today, can be said to be directly or indirectly influenced by C.
+That being said, the first language that most beginners are recommended is the first true modern language – C. Most of the languages used today can be said to be directly or indirectly influenced by C.

 Being a web development language, it also enables a beginner to get a head start in web development which is slowly and surely gearing up to be the most demanded domain of development in the near future.

 A big reason behind Java being recommended is it being the first truly OOP language and the wide spectrum of use this language has in today’s world – from basic desktop apps to websites to Android applications and many more.

 Also being a true OOP language helps immensely when it comes down to understand OOP concepts thus making it easier to pick up any other language in the future.

 As a consequence of this, the attention being garnered by the language is ever increasing and it is slowly taking over as the top web development language and is expected to stay at the top for quite a few years.